-This is meant to go beyond the simple mechanics of using the PDF builder and more into a process of building the documents.
-If you have not already reviewed the PDF Document Builder article and have an understanding of the basic functionality of how the builder works then please do so now before going through this article.
+This article goes beyond the simple mechanics of using the PDF Builder and more into the process of building the documents.
+If you have not already reviewed the PDF Document Builder article and have an basic understanding of how the builder works, please do so before going through this article.
 This is meant to provide an approach to building templates.

 Preparing the PDF

-In order for your doc building process to be successful its important to make sure the PDF document is setup correctly.
-Otherwise you may find yourself going back and having to redo a lot of work because you may need to adjust the PDF and then adjust all the tags you've already positioned.
-Some guidelines to keep in mind with the pdf you will use.
+For your document building process to be successful, it is important to make sure the PDF document is setup correctly.
+Otherwise you may find yourself having to redo your work because you may need to adjust the PDF and then adjust all the tags you've already positioned.
+Here are some guidelines regarding the PDF you will use.

 1. Make sure the PDF is not fill-able

 This refers to a native feature on some PDFs that is meant for someone to fill out.
-You will either need to request and "flat" version of the pdf from it's source or if you are converting a document of another file type to PDF, make sure it does not contain any fill-able sections.
+You will either need to request a "flat" version of the PDF from it's source or, if converting a document of another file type to PDF, make sure it does not contain any fill-able sections.
 You can see an example of a fill-able pdf here.

 2. No placeholder text